jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

         wake_time = random_timestamp()

 * then remove ``test_duration_w_an_earlier_wake_than_sleep_time`` since it is now covered by ``test_duration_w_hours_and_minutes``
-* I comment out the condition in ``duration`` to make sure the test works as expected
+* I comment out the condition in ``duration`` to make sure the test still works as expected

   .. code-block:: python